redis/redis-specifications/protocol/RESP3.md

 *Note that the above format uses simple strings for simplicity, the actual Redis implementation would use blob strings instead*

+The example shows how Redis pushes a Pub/Sub message.
-In the above example the push data type is `message`.
-From this, we know that it's a Pub/Sub message (other types may be `subscribe`, `unsubscribe`, and so forth), which is followed by the channel name and the message itself.
+In this case, the push data type is `message`, which is followed by the channel's name and the message itself.

 Push data may be interleaved with any protocol data, but always at the top level, so the client will never find push data in the middle of a Map reply